How to get approved for commercial real estate financing

 Asking for a commercial real estate loan can be daunting.
 More often than not, the fate of the purchase rests heavily on whether the bank says yes or no. However, a few important steps can boost your chances significantly.

-“Put yourself in your banker’s shoes,” says BDC Major Accounts Manager Jean-Sébastien Vincent.
+“Put yourself in your banker’s shoes,” says BDC Director, Corporate Financing Jean-Sébastien Vincent.
 “Ask yourself what will put them at ease about giving you the loan.”
-Marc Noël-Corriveau, BDC Senior Account Manager, agrees: “A lot of businesses make a bad impression with the bank because they didn’t do their homework before the meeting.”
+Marc Noël-Corriveau, also a director for Corporate Financing, agrees: “A lot of businesses make a bad impression with the bank because they didn’t do their homework before the meeting.”

 Here are seven crucial steps that Vincent and Noël-Corriveau say can help ensure you get a commercial real estate loan.